Celebrating the Windrush generation

 An agency of the Home Office.

-Windrush Generation Background
+Windrush Generation background

-The 1948 British Nationality Act, established the status of UK Citizen and its Colonies - anybody who could prove they were born within the British Empire had the right to settle and work in Britain.
+The 1948 British Nationality Act, established the status of UK citizens and its colonies - anybody who could prove they were born within the British Empire had the right to settle and work in Britain.
 Indefinite leave to remain was granted in 1971.
 At the time, it was not unusual for children not to have their own documents travelling on their parents' passports.
 It has subsequently come to light that Home Office has not kept detailed records of arrivals.
 Since 2012, it has been the specific aim of government immigration policy to create a “hostile environment” for those without lawful right to live in the UK.

-This policy has inadvertently created an issue for the ‘windrush generation’ unable to evidence or demonstrate their lawful status when facing immigration checks to continue working, access services or even to remain in the UK.
+This policy has created an issue for the ‘windrush generation’ unable to evidence or demonstrate their lawful status when facing immigration checks to continue working, access services or even to remain in the UK.
 It has led to access to benefits, healthcare, social housing and caused other to lose their job.